Practices & Procedures

 The Board provides interpreters whenever requested by a patient / consumer or a mental health service.
 Even though a person may have basic English skills, this may not be adequate in the situation of a hearing involving complex legal and clinical issues.
 Availability of a competent professional interpreter is important in ensuring that patients can fully understand and participate in the hearing process.

 Some people are unable to present their cases as well as they might wish because of their illness, or they may be reluctant to speak openly at a Board hearing.
 The presence of an advocate provides support and ensures that the patient’s / consumer's rights are appropriately protected.
 Legal representation is not an automatic right in Victoria and it is the responsibility of patient's / consumers to arrange their own representation.
-Both the Mental Health Legal Centre and Victoria Legal Aid regularly provide free legal representation at hearings.
+Victoria Legal Aid regularly provides free legal representation at hearings.